We Build the Wall

 We Build the Wall was an organization that solicited donations to build private sections of the wall along the Mexico–U.S. border.
 It started as a GoFundMe campaign by United States Air Force veteran Brian Kolfage in December 2018.
 Kolfage announced the formation of a 501(c)(4) non-profit organization in January 2019.
 By mid-2020, over $25 million had been raised and a 3-mile (4.8 km) section of fence had been built.
 The organization was involved in the construction of walls along the border in Sunland Park, New Mexico, and Mission, Texas.

 Its advisory board included politicians and activists with a hard-line stance on illegal immigration, including former secretary of state of Kansas Kris Kobach; former congressman Tom Tancredo; Blackwater USA founder Erik Prince; former Milwaukee sheriff David Clarke; and former Trump chief strategist Steve Bannon, who was chairman of the board.

 In August 2020, Brian Kolfage, Steve Bannon, Andrew Badolato and Timothy Shea were charged with a scheme to divert over a million dollars from We Fund the Wall, of which at least $350,000 illegally went to Kolfage for personal use.
 The men faced federal felony charges of conspiracy to commit wire fraud and conspiracy to commit money laundering.
 Kolfage and Badolato pled guilty and were sentenced.
 After Shea's first trial ended in a hung jury, he was convicted in October 2022 and received a 63-month sentence in July 2023.
-Bannon was pardoned of federal charges by then-President Trump, but he was indicted in September 2022 on state charges in New York to which he pleaded guilty on February 11, 2025.
+Bannon was pardoned of federal charges by then-president Donald Trump, but he was indicted in September 2022 on state charges in New York to which he pleaded guilty on February 11, 2025.

 As of 2023, after the sentencing of the founders, the organization was defunct.